 Enabling Local Management in Tanzania to Improve Water Supply

-This post originally ran on GlobalWaters.
+This article was originally published on GlobalWaters.

 About 60 percent of Tanzanians have access to an improved water source.
 The population lacking this access is located in small towns and rural communities where broken infrastructure, unmetered water points, and water rationing is commonplace.